ministryofjustice/security-guidance/docs/secure-email-transfer-guide.md

 Microsoft currently provides additional tools to [secure information via email](https://www.microsoft.com/en-us/microsoft-365/blog/2018/04/05/defend-yourself-from-cybercrime-with-new-office-365-capabilities/).

-If either of these additional encryption methods is required, please contact the [Security team](mailto:security@justice.gov.uk).
+If either of these additional encryption methods is required, please contact the .

 ## Criminal Justice Secure Mail

 Criminal Justice Secure Mail \(CJSM\) provides a closed email service between Criminal Justice Agencies \(CJAs\), and Criminal Justice Practitioners \(CJPs\).
-CJSM **shall not** be used from public or personal computers.
-CJSM **should** be used only for legitimate business purposes relating to the Criminal Justice System.
+CJSM be used from public or personal computers.
+CJSM be used only for legitimate business purposes relating to the Criminal Justice System.

 Examples of CJAs within the GSC are: